-Black Panther: Wakanda Forever is not just another Marvel sequel film—it represents much more than that now.
-The film is about four years in the making, as initial plans for a Black Panther sequel began in 2018.
+Black Panther: Wakanda Forever isn't just your average Marvel sequel film.
+About four years in the making, as initial plans for a Black Panther sequel began in 2018.
 Chadwick Boseman's death in August 2020 of colon cancer changed the plans for the sequel, with director Ryan Coogler deciding not to recast the role of T'Challa.
 Instead, Black Panther: Wakanda Forever will dive deep into Wakanda, exploring the country as a whole and highlighting the other characters in the film.

 Who Will Star in "Black Panther: Wakanda Forever"?

-The bulk of the cast of Black Panther will be returning for its sequel, though it's still unclear whether or not Michael B. Jordan will be returning as Erik Killmonger, given that we were to believe he was killed at the end the film.
+The bulk of the cast of Black Panther will be returning for its sequel, though Michael B. Jordan will not be returning as Erik Killmonger (given that we were to believe that he was killed at the end the film).
 Jordan himself has been fairly quiet on the subject, though he expressed interest in being a part of it, regardless of whether his character was supposedly dead.
 Being that it's a Marvel film, practically anything is possible when it comes to the living statuses of characters.

 Wright will be taking on a much larger role this time around, reprising her role as Shuri, T'Challa's sister.
-Lupita Nyong'o, Angela Bassett, Daniel Kaluuya, and Winston Duke are just a few of the cast members who will be returning to their former roles.
+Lupita Nyong'o, Angela Bassett, Danai Gurira, Martin Freeman, and Winston Duke are just a few of the cast members who will be returning to their former roles.
 Additionally, Michaela Coel has been cast as Aneka, who is rumored to be a combat instructor.
-Becky Lynch has also joined the team in a currently unnamed role, as well as Tenoch Huerta.

 How Will They Honor Chadwick Boseman?

-While it has already been established that Black Panther: Wakanda Forever will focus on Wakanda itself as opposed to focusing on one specific person within it, quite a few rumors are going around about just what that will entail.
-For one, it's the idea that if Jordan comes back as Killmonger, he'll take on a different role, like pursuing work as a mentor to someone new to Wakanda.
-We're not sure yet who this person could be or if they'll take on a role as a younger hero-in-the-making, similar to T'Challa.
+While it's already been established that Black Panther: Wakanda Forever will focus on Wakanda itself as opposed to focusing on one specific person within it, quite a few rumors are going around about just what that will entail.

-We've still got quite a long way to go before Black Panther: Wakanda Forever releases, but as it continues filming over the next few months, we're bound to get a few crumbs of details here and there as we patiently wait.
+We've still got a solid month before Black Panther: Wakanda Forever releases, but as the release date gets closer, we're bound to get a few crumbs of details here and there as we patiently wait.